Federal City Council: Membership

 The Federal City Council is a private, nonprofit organization of business people, civic leaders, former federal executive branch officials, and local and federal politicians.
 Membership in the organization is by invitation only.
 Members are known as "trustees", and the membership group is known as the Board of Washington Trustees.
 The Washington Business Journal says the organization declines to identify its members.
 However, as of December 2016 the organization provides the names of about 225 trustees and "trustee emeritus" on its Web site.

 The Federal City Council's members include some of the city's wealthiest and most civic-minded businesspeople.
 The members have been described as the representative of the city's "business elite" and the organization as the "key business voice" in the city.

 Reports of the number of members have varied over time.
 The Washington Post said it had either 100 or 137 members in 1975, 150 members in 1994, 150 members in 2000 and 2002, 190 members in 2002, more than 250 members in 2003, 194 members in 2004, either 170 or 180 members in 2011, and 170 members in 2012.
+As of 2023, membership rose to more than 230 members.

 As of 2003, the Federal City Council and the Washington Board of Trade shared many members, George Mason University professor Michael K. Fauntroy characterized the Federal City Council as "more of an elitist group than the Board".
-As late as 1994, the Federal City Council's membership was overwhelmingly white.
-Terence C. Golden, the organization's chairman in 2004, admitted, "This was basically a white man's business organization in a city that was very divided".

-The Federal City Council at one point had an ex officio class of membership.
-These individuals include people such as Cabinet secretaries and local university presidents.
-As of 1994, there were about 50 ex-officio members.